erika-ar/web-sprint-challenge-advanced-css-and-intro-js/README.md

 You can 1) use semantic HTML ex: fill out alt attributes for screen readers 2) compress images for quick load times 3) use high contrast colors ex: slightly gray background, stay away from red and green.
 3. How would you explain the concept of a variable to someone new to programming?
 A container used to store data values.
 For ex: let name = erika. "name" is the variable, "let" is a keyword used to declare that, and "erika" the data value.
 4. What is the purpose of using functions in code?
+Functions are like mini programs that help us solve a task.
+You can make a function reusable.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions